Welcome To The Digital Age

 Literature Review:

-Similarly, multiple cities, nation-states, and municipalities are looking to create “smart cities” to take advantage of the opportunities such(IoT) mechanisms can bring, such as waste reduction, reduced transit, and green energy initiatives.
+Similarly, multiple cities, nation-states, and municipalities are looking to create “smart cities” to take advantage of the multiple opportunities such(IoT) mechanisms can bring, such as waste reduction, reduced transit, and green energy initiatives.
 (Schwab et al. 2020)

 Method: